gustavo-hms/luar/README.md

 lua %{
     kak.set_register("/", "Search this!")
     kak.execute_keys('%s<ret>cSearch that!<esc>')
-    kak.custom_echo("Text selected!")
+    -- Calling custom commands is also possible. kak.custom_echo("Text selected!")
 }
 ```
 As you can see, hyphens are replaced by underscores in command names.
+Luar also takes care of quoting the arguments to avoid unexpected results.

 ## Executing fennel code